 Don’t get ruffled.
 Don’t get defensive.

 The purpose of this test is not to defend your network, but to understand the perception people have of your network.
+Try to ensue that you have an experienced hand on your side, check out my review here about the best criminal attorney and civil litigation lawyers in Kingston.
 Saying someone looks like a fool in a profile photo is neither negative or positive, it is simply a perception and assumption they have (in other words: take your emotion out of this test and just think about the metrics of other people’s observations.)

 Help others help you.